aligokcek1/cmpe48a_term_project/docs/CURRENT_PROJECT_STATUS.md

 # Martian Bank - Current Project Status Report

-**Date:** December 5, 2025
+**Date:** December 9, 2025
 **Project:** CMPE 48A Term Project - Martian Bank GCP Deployment
-**Status:** Phase 5 Complete - Ready for Cloud Functions & Performance Testing
+**Status:** Phase 5 Complete - Performance Testing Completed

 ---

 ## Executive Summary

 The Martian Bank application has been successfully deployed to Google Cloud Platform (GCP) with a cloud-native architecture.
 All core microservices are running on Google Kubernetes Engine (GKE) with auto-scaling enabled, MongoDB is hosted on a Compute Engine VM, and the application is accessible via a Load Balancer.
-The project is approximately **60% complete**, with Cloud Functions deployment and performance testing remaining as the primary next steps.
+The project is approximately **70% complete**.
+Performance testing has been completed and documented.
+Cloud Functions deployment remains as the primary next step.

 ---